code-guy21/LeetCode-Go/README.md

-# LeetCode-Go
+# LeetCode Solutions in Go
-Daily solutions and explanations for LeetCode problems
+Daily solutions and explanations for LeetCode problems.

+## Structure
+- Each solution includes implementation, tests, and detailed explanation
+- Performance benchmarks and complexity analysis
+- Common patterns and techniques

+## Progress
+- [x] Two Sum (Day 1)